linked-db/linked-ql/README.md

 <tr><td>
 <details _name="features" open><summary>A SQL-native experience</summary>

-Whereas the typical database tool has hand-written SQL as the exception, Linked QL has it as <ins>the default</ins>, and along with that, it comes with everything that makes it all the more delightful to just #usethelanguage!
+Whereas the typical database tool has hand-written SQL as the exception, Linked QL has it as <ins>the default</ins>, and along with that, it comes with everything that makes it all the more delightful to #usethelanguage!

 ##### └ *Example 1:*